MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/plan-sqlserver-design.md

 ### Always On and recovery model

-Although not strictly an optimization, an important consideration regarding Always On Availability Group is the fact that, by design, this feature require the databases to be set in the “Full” recovery model.
+Although not strictly an optimization, an important consideration regarding Always On Availability Group is the fact that, by design, this feature requires the databases to be set in the “Full” recovery model.
 Meaning, the transaction logs are never discarded until either a full backup is done, or only the transaction log.
 For this reason, a backup strategy is not an optional but a required part of the AlwaysOn design for Operations Manager databases.
 Otherwise, with time, disks containing transaction logs will fill up.

 A backup strategy must take into account the details of your environment.
 A typical backup schedule is given in the following table.